16 Pros & Cons of Owning A Laundromat New Investors Need to Know

 - Great ROI.
-The laundry industry has a 20-35% ROI and nearly a 95% success rate, according to Speed Queen.
 How many businesses can say that?
 Not many.

-- Inventory.
-Unlike a restaurant, convenience store, or grocery store, laundromats have very little physical inventory.
+- Minimal Inventory Requirements.
+Unlike traditional retails businesses, laundromats have very little physical inventory.
 That means minimal ordering, rotating, or discarding products, which makes for easier management.
 It also means you won't have to deal with preparing and storing large amounts of expensive inventory ahead of time.

 - Not seasonal or weather-dependent.
 Many businesses and their products fluctuate with various seasons and holidays.
 While severe weather and high or low temperatures may impact whether or not people venture out, people always need to do laundry, so there's not a lot of seasonal fluctuation to manage.